MelonMarauda/Quests/README.md

 ### Permission
 If this is defined then when a player collects the scroll they will be given a permission for the amount of time specified in the config.
 This requires luckperms as it runs luckperms commands.
 If a player has a permission set for a specific scroll then they will be unable to collect another of the same scroll through the generator command unless the `force` modifier is used.
+The permission format is `quest.<file>_<quest>` for example `quest.coords_coords1`.
+If you know the name of the quest file and the quest then you can apply the permission for it to people manually to prevent them from collecting more of that quest.
 **Example:**
 ```yaml
 permission: 40d